karabacode/suggestion-box/README.md

 python -m unittest discover -s tests -v
 ```

-That test fails if a developer imports an adapter or web framework into the domain/ports, or if an infrastructure adapter stops implementing its application port.
+That test fails if a developer introduces forbidden framework or adapter imports into protected application boundaries, or if an infrastructure adapter stops implementing its application contract.
 It is suitable for CI and keeps the rule visible in the repository.

 ## Gmail Push Notifications